Xebra Brands Ltd: Xebra Brands Announces Update on Share Consolidation

-VANCOUVER, BC / ACCESS Newswire / September 12, 2025 / Xebra Brands Ltd. ("Xebra") (CSE:XBRA)(FSE:9YC), an international cannabis company, announces that, its previously announced (August 15, 2025) consolidation of its issued and outstanding share capital on the basis of one (1) post-consolidation common share for each ten (10) pre-consolidation common shares (the "Consolidation") will become effective on September 19, 2025.
+VANCOUVER, BC / ACCESS Newswire / September 19, 2025 / Xebra Brands Ltd. ("Xebra") (CSE:XBRA)(FSE:9YC), an international cannabis company, announces that, its previously announced (August 15, 2025, September 12, 2025) consolidation of its issued and outstanding share capital on the basis of one (1) post-consolidation common share for each ten (10) pre-consolidation common shares (the "Consolidation") is expected to be delayed until Xebra's failure to file cease trade order ("CTO") is revoked (see August 22, 2025 press release).
+The delay is due to regulatory requirements of the Canadian Securities Exchange.
+Xebra continues to work towards completing the applicable regulatory requirements and filings in order for the CTO to be revoked and will provide an update in due course.

-Further to the Company's press release dated August 22, 2025, the British Columbia Securities Commission (the "BCSC") issued a failure to file cease trade order ("CTO") on September 3, 2025 for the Company's failure to file its annual financial statements, management's discussion and analysis and related officer certifications for the financial year ended February 28, 2025 and its unaudited interim financial statements, related management's discussion and analysis and officer certifications for the three months ended May 31, 2025 (the "Interim Filings", and together with the Annual Filings, the "Required Documents").
-Notwithstanding that the Consolidation will become effective on September 19, 2025, the Company's common shares will remain cease trade until such time that it files the Required Documents and the CTO is revoked by the BCSC.

-Xebra will not be changing its name or trading symbol in connection with the Consolidation.
-As a result of the Consolidation, the outstanding common shares of Xebra will be reduced to approximately 8,065,442.
-No fractional common shares will be issued upon the Consolidation.
-In the event a holder of common shares would otherwise be entitled to receive a fractional common share in connection with the Consolidation, the number of common shares to be received by such shareholder will be rounded down to the next whole number if that fractional common share is less than one half (1/2) of a common share, and will be rounded up to the next whole number of common shares if that fractional common share is equal to or greater than one half (1/2) of a common share.
-The new CUSIP number will be 98402E305 and the new ISIN number will be CA98402E3059.

 On behalf of the Board